sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-static-content/how-to-create-an-faq-page/index.md

 ## Getting started

 Find the Pages feature in
 Console.
-Navigate to your test
+Navigate to your test environment, click the “Content” menu in the sidebar then “Pages”.
-(or development) environment, pick the “Build” section from your top bar, select “Content” from the sub-menu, then select “Pages” from the left side menu.
 You should now see your default content pages (the About page, the Landing page, the Terms of use page, and the Policy page) ready for editing.